samaasabri/Touch-Base/README.md

 ## Configuration

-The following files are **not committed** to the repository and must be created locally.
-Each section below shows the expected location, format, and an example.
+The `secrets/` directory contains example template files showing the expected format for each credential.
+Copy them, remove the `.example` extension, and fill in your real values.
+The remaining configuration files must be created locally as described below.

 ### 1. Environment Variables (`.env`)

 Create a `.env` file in the project root.

-**Location:** `.env`
+**Location:** `.env` (project root)

 **Example:**